jonathanhammond/Origami-Transitions/README.md

 Responsive mobile transitions for the prototyping tool Origami (by Facebook)

-For more examples of Facebook's Origami and Quartz Composer visit my porfolio at www.justaddmusicmedia.com Enjoy responsibly and build something awesome! (it would be nice if you would email me and let me know what you built with this template)
+For more examples of Facebook's Origami and Quartz Composer visit my porfolio at www.justaddmusicmedia.com

+Enjoy responsibly and build something awesome! (please email me and let me know how you used it, it would be good to see)

 Video Preview
 https://vimeo.com/124319366